Lawrence Ouma

-Lawrence Okoth Ouma is a Kenyan professional footballer who plays as a striker for Finish top tier side SJKand Kenya U-20.
+Lawrence Okoth Ouma is a Kenyan professional footballer who plays as a striker for Kenya premier league club Bandari and the Kenya national team.

 Club career

 Ouma turned out for Vihiga Bullets during the 2023 season before joining Michael Olunga Football Academy (MOFA) in the National Super League in 2024.
 In September 2025, he joined Finnish top tier side SJK.
+He never played any minutes for the senior team, he made a couples of appearances and scored for SJK Akatemia.